rust-lang/polonius/book/src/rules/loans.md

 In practice, different "grades" of borrow-checking can be useful: each with different levels of precision in what it accepts and with different computational complexity requirements.
 The lowest of such grades, the `LocationInsensitive` variant, trades off precision for speed by ignoring both the location where subsets happen, and the origins' contents at the CFG points.
 The idea is: if an analysis would find no error when ignoring path- and flow-sensitivity, then the full analysis would find no error either.
 If it does find potential errors, then the full analysis will find a subset of these location-insensitive errors.

-This can be used as a quick pre-pass: if there a no errors, a full, expensive, analysis does not need to run, otherwise, only the loans where potential errors occur would need to be fully checked to remove false positives.
+This can be used as a quick pre-pass: if there are no errors, a full, expensive, analysis does not need to run, otherwise, only the loans where potential errors occur would need to be fully checked to remove false positives.

-The inputs are the same as the `Naive` variant, but remove the CFG points from the `subset`s.
+The inputs are the same as the `Naive` variant, but ignore the CFG points from the `subset`s.
 Subsets are not tracked, and are used to approximate loan propagation inside origins (regardless of liveness and location-sensitivity) in `origin_contains_loan`:

 ```prolog
 .decl subset(Origin1:origin, Origin2:origin)